 Go To The Doctor

-After the age of 50, if you have age-related back pain at first, then it is also that time when you should go to the doctor for the checkup.
+After the age of 50, if you have age-related back pain at first, then it is also that time when you should go to the doctor for a checkup.

 There are three basic reasons for leading the age-related back pain after the age of 50: